Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-srs.md

 MONAI Deploy Workload Manager R1

-### [REQ-DR-003] MWM Data Discover Service (DDS) SHALL be able to filter data by FHIR data fields
+### [REQ-DR-003] MWM App Discovery Service (ADS) SHALL be able to filter data by FHIR data fields

-MWM DDS SHALL allow users to define filtering rules based on FHIR data attributes using pre-built functions, such as equals, contains, greater, greater-than, less, less-than, etc...
+MWM ADS SHALL allow users to define filtering rules based on FHIR data attributes using pre-built functions, such as equals, contains, greater, greater-than, less, less-than, etc...

 #### Background

-Given that multiple applications may be deployed on the MONAI Deploy platform and often more jobs are scheduled and launched than available resources.
-To avoid launching all applications and let the applications decide if a dataset is a fit, the DDS applies user-defined FHIR filtering rules to select the dataset that meets application requirements before launching the application.
+Given that multiple applications may be deployed on the MONAI Deploy platform, more jobs are often scheduled and launched than available resources.
+To avoid launching all applications and let the applications decide if a dataset fits, the ADS applies user-defined FHIR filtering rules to select the dataset that meets application requirements before launching the application.

 #### Verification Strategy

-Given a set of data discovery rules using the pre-built functions and some FHIR resources, the data discovery service applies the rule to removes any data that does not meet the application's requirements.
+Given a set of data discovery rules using the pre-built functions and some FHIR resources, the App Discovery Service applies the rules to remove any data that does not meet the application's requirements.

 #### Target Release